Lorentz Violation and the Higgs Mechanism: Quantization and Ghost Fields

 and the Lorentz-violating terms may be treated as vertices.
 The $\xi$-dependent part of the $k_{\xi}$ vertex is superficially similar in structure to the $k_{F}$ part.
-However, while the $k_{F}$ term in ${\cal L}$ only involves the physical fields contained in $F^{\mu\nu}$, the gauge fixing part involves only purely gauge degrees of freedom, since $k_{G}$ couples solely to the symmetric part of $\partial_{\mu}A_{\nu}$.
+However, while the $k_{F}$ term only involves the physical degrees of freedom contained in $F^{\mu\nu}$, the gauge fixing part only involves purely gauge degrees of freedom, since $k_{G}$ couples to the symmetric part of $\partial_{\mu}A_{\nu}$.

-The other terms that the Faddeev-Popov procedure adds to ${\cal L}$ come from the determinant in (\ref{eq-ident}).
+The other terms that the Faddeev-Popov procedure adds to ${\cal L}$ come from the functional determinant in (\ref{eq-ident}).
 Since

 $\det[\delta G/\delta\alpha]$ may be exponentiated as a part of the action by introducing ghost fields $c$ and $\bar{c}$ with Lagrange density